Where Are Temp Word Files Stored and How to Recover

 - Click on “OK”

 Temporary Word files are essential for the smooth operation of Microsoft Word.
-Every time you create or edit a document, a temporary file is created as a backup.
-These files usually have an extension “.tmp”.
-They are stored in a specified temporary folder on your computer.
-It is worth noting that when you save the document, the temporary files are usually automatically deleted.
+Each time you create or edit a document, Word generates a temporary file as a backup.
+These files usually have a “.tmp” extension and are stored in designated temporary folders on your system.
+Once you save the document, these temp files are typically deleted automatically.
+If File Explorer isn’t working properly during this process, check out this guide for help: Windows File Explorer Not Responding?
+Try 8 Quick Fixes!

 Where Are Temporary Word Files Stored: FAQ